Symplectic Weiss calculi: Classification of quaternion vector bundles

 \subsection{The Weiss tower of $\mathsf{BSp}^X(-)$}

 In this section $X$ will be a finite-dimensional cell complex, and we will study the Weiss tower of the functor

 By applying $\pi_0$ to this functor we get

 which by the classification of quaternionic vector bundles over $X$, is equivalent to the set of rank $r$ bundles over $X$.
-The set of stably trivial vector bundles is the kernel of the canonical map
+The set of stably trivial vector bundles is (under niceness conditions on $X$) the kernel of the canonical map

 and the rest of this section is dedicated to identifying this with $\pi_0\Map(X, D_1\mathsf{BSp}(r))$, yielding the result.

 \begin{rem} Much of what we say will be true when $\mathsf{BSp}(-)$ is replaced by an arbitrary (analytic) functor. \end{rem}